Q: Is ScamGuard free to use?

 A: Members are not able to remove complaints.
 A "Resolved" status will not negatively impact your business's ScamGuard rating.
 Relevant meta titles appearing on search engine results will be changed to reflect the resolution.

-If the complaint has been "Resolved" with no additional complaints submitted for a period of 60 days, you may request a removal of the complaint from the website.
+If no additional complaints have been submitted against the company/individual for a period of 180 days, a removal request may be submitted.
 Each removal request is handled on a case-by-case basis.

 Q: Can we add a public response to a complaint?